Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 /**
  * @title Fungible token root upgradeable contract.
  *
- * @dev This is an implementation of upgradable token root that implements
+ * @dev This is an implementation of upgradeable token root that implements
  * all the required methods of the TIP-3 standard.
  */
 contract TokenRootUpgradeable is